sangttruong/cancergame/ReadMe.md

-# Design Consideration in the game CureIt
+# Design Consideration in the game CancerGDV

 ## References
 * Cancer treatment scheduling and dynamic heterogeneity in social dilemmas of tumour acidity and vasculature: https://pubmed.ncbi.nlm.nih.gov/28183139/